hwray/Dais/README.md

 ####After your presentation, view analytics about your performance using Glass or the companion web app

-* A heatmap of your head orientation summarizes your visual spread across the audience, and shows you where to focus more next time.
+* A heatmap of your head orientation summarizes your **visual spread across the audience**, and shows you where to focus more next time.
-* A line graph of your speech volume over time shows how well you maintained your ideal speech volume.
+* A line graph of your speech volume over time shows how well you maintained your **ideal speech volume**.

 ####As an open-source app, Dais is ripe for extensions and enhancements: